 There are several common causes of vaginal itching, burning, and irritation, including:

-- Yeast infection (vaginal candidiasis).
+(vaginal candidiasis).
 About three out of every four women will develop a yeast infection at some point in their lives.
 Yeast infections occur when the yeast, candida, grow excessively in the vagina and vulva.
 Pregnancy, intercourse, antibiotics, and a weakened immune system can all make women more likely to get a yeast infection.
-In addition to irritation, a yeast infection will produce a thick, white, cheesy discharge.
+In addition to itching and irritation, a yeast infection will produce a thick, white, cheesy discharge.

-- Chemical irritants.
-A number of chemical substances, including creams, douches, condoms, contraceptive foams, laundry detergents, soaps, scented toilet paper, and fabric softeners can irritate the vagina.
+Chemical irritants.
+A number of chemical substances, including creams, douches, condoms, contraceptive foams, laundry detergents, soaps, scented toilet paper, and fabric softeners can irritate the vagina and vulva.

 - Lichen sclerosis.
 This is a rare condition that causes thin white patches to form on the skin, especially around the vulva.
 The patches can permanently scar the vaginal area.
 Postmenopausal women are most likely to develop this condition.